fvaleri/strimzi-debugging/sessions/004/README.md

 issuer=O=io.strimzi, CN=cluster-ca v0
 ```

-Then, we can try to send some messages using an external Kafka client.
+Now you can send messages using an external Kafka client.

 > [!NOTE]
-> Here we are using a local console producer tool included in every Kafka distribution.
+> This example uses the console producer tool included in standard Kafka distributions.

 ```sh
 $ mkdir -p /tmp/mtls ; \